 - When upgrading the protection mode, upgrade the redo transport service before you upgrade the overall protection mode.
-(Enterprise Manager does this for you.
-See Section 6.5.3 for information.)
 At the time when you change the protection mode or reset the redo transport service of a standby database, the broker verifies that there is at least one standby database in the configuration that can support the desired grade of protection.
 If not, then the broker does not change the protection mode and returns an error. - When downgrading the protection mode, downgrade the protection mode first and then change the redo transport service (if necessary).
 The broker will disallow a change of the redo transport service if doing so invalidates the current overall protection mode.

-If you upgrade the protection mode from the maximum performance mode, the broker ensures that there is at least one standby database whose LogXptMode configurable database property is set to SYNC.
+If you upgrade the protection mode from the maximum performance mode, the broker ensures that there is at least one standby database whose LogXptMode database property is set to SYNC.
 Additionally, for upgrades to maximum protection mode, the broker ensures there are no gaps in the redo data on the standby database.
 If there are no standby databases in the configuration that meet these requirements, the request to upgrade the protection mode is rejected with an error.